spacetelescope/webbpsf/docs/wfirst.rst

 Usage of the WFI model class is, for the most part, just like any other WebbPSF instrument model.
 For help setting things like filters, position offsets, and sampling refer back to :ref:`using_api`.

 What is different (and, for now, only available for the WFIRST WFI) is the support for field dependent aberrations.
 With as large a field of view as the WFI is designed to cover, there will be variation in the PSF from one end of the field of view to the other.
-WebbPSF's WFI model faithfully reproduces the field dependent aberrations calculated from the Goddard WFIRST team's simulated WFI design, leaving it to the user to decide if their use case requires accurate knowledge of very small variations in the PSF.
+WebbPSF's WFI model faithfully reproduces the field dependent aberrations calculated from the Goddard WFIRST team's simulated WFI design (using the `Cycle 5 Instrument Reference Information <http://wfirst.gsfc.nasa.gov/science/Instrument_Reference_Information.html>`_), leaving it to the user to decide if their use case requires accurate knowledge of very small variations in the PSF.

 .. admonition:: Quickstart IPython Notebook